 - All the en-suite bathrooms have hot and cold running water and flush toilets.
 Note, though, that water is heated by a solar geyser so isn't endless, especially early in the morning.

-The lodge is also working with the Namibia National Cheetah survey which researches and monitors cheetah population across the country and aims to implement measures to reduce the decline of the species.
+In addition, the lodge also works with the Namibia National Cheetah survey, which researches and monitors cheetah populations across the country and aims to implement measures to reduce the decline of the species.